 If you are doing computation, you may want to switch to lab-based work or vice versa.
 If you are working in biology but have always had an interest in photonics research, now is the time to try it out.
 You may find that you love the alternative research and devote your PhD to it, you might hate it and fall back on your previous area of study — or you may even discover a unique topic that incorporates both subjects.

 One of the best aspects of the PhD program is that you can make the research your own.
 Remember, the answer to the question "Why are you doing this research?" should not be "Well, because it's what I've been working on for the past few years already."While my undergraduate research was in atomic physics, I easily transitioned into applied physics and materials science for my PhD program and was able to apply much of what I learned as an undergraduate to my current research.
-If you are moving from the sciences to a non-scientific field such as social sciences or humanities, this advice can still apply, though the transition is a bit more difficult and more of a permanent commitment.
+If you are moving from the sciences to a non-STEM field such as social sciences or humanities, this advice can still apply, though the transition is a bit more difficult and more of a permanent commitment.

 5. Make sure the PhD program has a variety of research options, and learn about as many research groups as possible in your first year.